jenkinsci/jclouds-plugin/README.md

 -   Add Cloud Instance Template by clicking on the Add button
 -   Fill in configuration options:
     -   Name : the name of the instance template e.g.
-        `aws-jenkins-slave`
+        `aws-jenkins-agent`
-    -   Number of Executors: How many executors each slave created from this template should have.
+    -   Number of Executors: How many executors each agent created from this template should have.
     -   Description: notes/comments for your reference.
     -   Image ID: Use one of the following options:
-        -   Image ID to use for this slave template, such as EC2 AMIs.
+        -   Image ID to use for this agent template, such as EC2 AMIs.
 Note that EC2 AMIs must include the region as well, e.g., `us-east-1/ami-00000`.
 If unshure, you can enter a partial string and the hit the "Check Image Id" button.
 This searches for matching images and if there are ambiguties, a  message is shown like: "Did you mean